🇪🇨

 Special ProgramPopular

-Ecuador's investor visa requires minimum USD 47,000 investment (100x minimum wage) in real estate, Certificate of Deposit (CD), or company shares.
-NO restrictions on time spent outside Ecuador (unlike other visas).
+Ecuador's investor visa requires minimum USD 48,200 investment (100x SBU of USD 482 in 2026) in real estate, Certificate of Deposit (CD), or company shares.
+NO restrictions on time spent outside Ecuador for maintaining temporary residency (unlike other visas).
 CD option earns 5-6% interest.
 Path to permanent residency and citizenship.

 730d